28 of the Most Beautiful New Zealand Beaches

 Suggested by A Lovely Planet

 You can go jet boating, take a trip in a shark submarine, kayak, or take a boat trip.
-There are plenty of things to do in Queenstown, but spending an afternoon on the beach by the lake is easily one of my favourites.
+There are plenty of things to do in Queenstown, but spending an afternoon at one of the best New Zealand beaches is easily one of my favourites.

 22. Muriwai Beach